 Many lenders also perform “desktop underwriting.”
 If the buyer’s credit is good enough, and if it appears their income and debt ratios are strong, the lender can submit a loan application immediately by computer and then receive, almost immediately, an answer from an underwriter.
 Usually, it will come in the form of full loan approval up to a certain amount, subject to an appraisal of value on the property or with certain conditions that have to be met, such as verification of the information submitted.
 This is, of course, the best kind of information to receive from a buyer.

 When you enter into a contract with a buyer there will likely be a deadline by which they must have full loan approval.
-If they do not obtain full loan approval by the contract deadline, the buyer may terminate the contract.
-If the buyer does not terminate the contract, they will be obligated to purchase the home or lose their earnest money deposit.
-This ensures that your interests are protected.
+If they do not obtain full loan approval by the contract deadline, with a contingency the buyer may terminate the contract.
+Without it, which is more likely today, they may be scrambling to find alternate financing and that will delay the closing – at best.

-There are many types of creative financing.
-All of them carry more risk to the buyer than normal conventional financing, and most will cost more in terms of interest rates.
-But there is little risk to you as long as the buyer has been preapproved.
+There are many types of creative financing which your prospective buyer may want to use.
 When you are looking for the right buyer, knowing that they have secured financing, even if through unconventional means, will ensure that your sale will be successful.
 Sometimes it’s the only way to make a deal work, and if so, you shouldn’t be afraid to sell to someone who is using creative financing.
 Just make sure you ask a lot of questions and have your Realtor® at your side.

 Mary knows the real estate business.
 She excels at every aspect of a home sale: property preparation, staging, seller protection, advertising, closing and getting the best price.
 She is conscientious and works very hard to get the job done efficiently.
 I give her my highest recommendation.